 I recall once looking at a sample chapter from another author’s novel.
 There, in the second sentence of the opening narrative, was the dreaded, F-bomb.
 That was it.
 I was done.
 The book may have had an intriguing title.
 However, once I saw that expletive, I was turned off.
 I had no reason to read any further.

 I’m not saying I’m a total prude, and, for some genres, this kind of language may be both suitable and expected.
 However, it’s not appropriate for my work.
 I write contemporary sensual romance.
+(As Marina Martindale.)
 In my genre there simply is no reason for profanity, and most romance authors don’t use it.
 To me, profanity, especially when used in the narrative, a sign of a lazy, sloppy writer.
 A rank amateur.
 A good storyteller doesn’t need to use profanity.
 Plain and simple.